The marriage of Eleanor and ‘Longshanks’

 A cross was erected in the market place at St Albans (then much larger), probably around 1291-94, in the area now known as Market Cross.
 There is no known picture of the cross, though tiny representations appear on Agutter’s later copy of Benjamin Hare’s 1634 Map of St Albans and on a map by John Oliver from about 1680 (Figure 1) .

 The best remaining example of an Eleanor Cross is at Geddington in Northamptonshire.
-At nearby Waltham Cross, you can see an example that has been restored many times, but gives a good idea of how many of the crosses would have appeared (Figure 2) .
+At nearby Waltham Cross, you can see an example that has been restored many times, but which gives a good idea of how many of the crosses would have appeared (Figure 2) .

 The location of St Alban’s Eleanor Cross made it a focal point of the town.
 It is reported that, in 1643, the High Sheriff of Hertfordshire read a Royal Proclamation from the steps of the Eleanor Cross, advocating the raising of Trained Bands .
-He was arrested by Captain Oliver Cromwell for his pains.
+He was arrested by one Captain Oliver Cromwell for his pains.

 Damaged, then demolished